railwayapp/docs/src/docs/guides/public-networking.md

 - <a href="https://developers.cloudflare.com/dns/zone-setups/partial-setup" target="_blank">Cloudflare CNAME</a> - Simply set up a CNAME record for your root domain in Cloudflare, and they take care of the rest under the hood.
 Refer to <a href="https://support.cloudflare.com/hc/en-us/articles/205893698-Configure-Cloudflare-and-Heroku-over-HTTPS" target="_blank">this guide</a> for more detailed instructions.
 - <a href="https://support.dnsimple.com/articles/domain-apex-heroku/" target="_blank">DNSimple ALIAS</a> - Set up an ALIAS in DNSimple for your root domain.
-- <a href="https://www.namecheap.com/support/knowledgebase/article.aspx/10128/2237/how-to-create-an-alias-record/" target="_blank">Namecheap CNAME</a> - Set up an CNAME in Namecheap for your root domain.
+- <a href="https://www.namecheap.com/support/knowledgebase/article.aspx/9646/2237/how-to-create-a-cname-record-for-your-domain/" target="_blank">Namecheap CNAME</a> - Set up an CNAME in Namecheap for your root domain.

 **Workaround - Changing your Domain's Nameservers**

-If your DNS provider doesn't support CNAME Flattening or ALIAS records, you can also change your domain's nameservers to point to Cloudflare's nameservers.
+If your DNS provider doesn't support CNAME Flattening or dynamic ALIAS records, you can also change your domain's nameservers to point to Cloudflare's nameservers.
 This will allow you to use a CNAME record for the root domain.
 Follow the instructions listed on Cloudflare's documentation to <a href="https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/" target="_blank">change your nameservers</a>.

 ## TCP Proxying